TristinDavis/iot/README.md

 ![Load Balancer 1 <-> Receive Cluster -> Broker/streaming -> Consumers Cluster -> Storage <- Reading Cluster <- Load Balancer 2](https://github.com/vsadokhin/iot/raw/master/Conceptual%20Model.jpg "Conceptual Model")

 ## Implementation
 *receive-api*, *statistics-api*, *stream-consumer* are java applications.
-First two are web applications to create metric and get statistics. *stream-consumer* receives metrics from streaming broker and put them into storage.
+First two are web applications to create metric and get statistics. *stream-consumer* receives metrics from a message broker and put them into a storage.
 Being packed in docker they can be scaled, for instance, in AWS ECS on production.

 *data* module encapsulates read/write feature with storage.
 It is used by *stream-consumer* to write and *statistics-api* to query statistics.